paulallies/javascript_dependency_injection/readme.md

 module.exports = createPost;
 ```
-As we've done with the repository, the usecase is property injected the post repository to allow the execute function to have access to it.
+As we've done with the post repository, the post repository is **property injected** into the usecase.
 Let's now build the post router and see how we chain these dependencies.

 ## 3. Post Router